-Today our friend and physical therapist Kristen DeStefano is back.
-This month she shares a timely article teaching us everything we need to know about ankle injury.
+Today our friend and physical therapist Kristen DeStefano are back.
+This month she shares a timely article teaching us everything we need to know about an ankle injury.

 Before we get into it, let’s just review a few key terms you will need to know to understand all the different movements of the ankle:

-Dorsiflexion– movement of the foot upward towards the head
+Dorsiflexion– the movement of the foot upward towards the head

-Plantarflexion– movement of the foot downward towards the floor
+Plantarflexion– the movement of the foot down towards the floor